InterContinental Kuala Lumpur

 Double-storey SkyBridge at Petronas Twin Tower

 Petronas Twin Towers feature a skybridge between the two towers on 41st and 42nd floors,which is the highest 2-story bridge in the world. access to the skybridge is quite exclusive and is limited to just 30 people per day.
-To get a ticket to go up to the skybridge, you need to queue up as early as 6.30am due to the large number of people who want to visit the towers.
+To get a ticket to go up to the skybridge, you need to queue up as early as 6.30am due to the large number of people visiting the towers.

 World's largest pewter tankard at Royal Selangor